-How I Learned How To Write Good Blog Headlines
+How I Learned How To Write Headlines That Grab Attention

-While far from perfect, I’ve been known to write a good headline here on Entrepreneurs-Journey.com now and then.
 If you go back and read this blog from the start you can see how far my headlines have evolved.
-When I started I had never really “done” writing before, beyond university assignments and emails written to friends and family while traveling.
-Headlines really don’t matter for that style of writing.
+When I started writing I had limited marketing skill and no copywriting training.

-Over the years as I became a proper blogger I realized how absolutely critical the headline is and what goes into a good headline.
-Most of my learning was via osmosis, as it usually is, reading countless articles and emails from Internet marketers, bloggers, newspaper and magazine writers, seeing good headlines but not really knowing why they were good.
+Over the years as I wrote blog articles and emails for my newsletter, I realized how absolutely critical the headline is (or the subject line in emails).
+Most of my learning came from studying what other people were writing, reading countless articles and emails from Internet marketers, bloggers, newspaper and magazine writers, and so on.

 Once you have your head switched over to “meta-thinking” (what is going on behind what you are observing) you start to ask yourself why things work or result in certain outcomes.